Nir Klinger: Managerial career

 In 1998 Klinger was appointed assistant to Avram Grant at Maccabi Tel Aviv.
 In 2000, he became manager of second division Beitar Be'er Sheva, leading them to third place (their highest ever position).

 In 2002, he left the club to return to Maccabi as manager.
 In his first season Maccabi won the title.
 They finished runners-up the following year, and won the State Cup in 2004–05.
 On 5 December 2005 he resigned as manager.

-Klinger led Maccabi Tel Aviv to UEFA Champions League Groups 2004–05 season.
-The manager and the team beat HJK Helsinki and PAOK Thessaloniki in the qualifying rounds.
+Klinger led Maccabi Tel Aviv to the UEFA Champions League group stage in the 2004–05 season as a manager, as the team beat HJK Helsinki and PAOK Thessaloniki in the qualifying rounds.
 Maccabi played against former European champions: Juventus, Ajax Amsterdam and Bayern Munchen.
 Maccabi managed to get one victory over Ajax Amsterdam 2–1 and held Juventus into a draw, 1–1.

 In 2006, he was appointed manager of Cypriot club Enosis Neon Paralimni, but resigned in September 2007.
 Soon afterward, he was appointed manager of AEK Larnaca, but was fired in October 2008 after poor start of the season.
 He finished with Paralimni and Aek in the 4–5 place in the Cypriot premier league.

 In the 2008–09 season he was appointed manager of newly promoted AEP Paphos and under his management the team was able to avoid relegation.

 On 24 May 2009, Klinger signed a three-year contract with AEL Limassol.

 While managing AEL Limassol, a crucial derby match against Anorthosis Famagusta fell on the Jewish holiday, Yom Kippur.
 Klinger, who defines himself as a faithful Jew, advised the club's management of the importance of the holiday and that he would miss the match along with his assistant, Felix Naim, who was also Jewish.
 The club tried to have the match moved to accommodate them.

 On 23 May 2012, Klinger was appointed the manager of Hapoel Haifa., and brought the team to a ninth -place finish.

 On 19 May 2013, Kilinger was appointed the manager of F.C.
 Ashdod.
 He was sacked following the 2014–15 season, after the team was relegated to the second-tier Liga Leumit.